diyclassics/diyclassics.github.io/cv.md

 - 2019\.
 "Crowdsourcing Open Educational Resources for Classics," at American Classical League Institute.
 New York, NY.
 June 29.
 - 2019\.
 "Multiplex Lemmatization with the Classical Language Toolkit," at the [First LiLa Workshop: Linguistic Resources & NLP Tools for Latin](https://lila-erc.eu/events/).
 Milan, Italy.
 June 3. [[abstract]](../multiplex-lemmatization){:.cv-link}
 - 2019\.
 "Object-Oriented Philology," at Digital Classics Association session on *Reconnecting the Classics*.
 Society of Classical Studies Annual Meeting.
 San Diego, Ca. January 5.
 - 2018\.
-"Lucan's *tres libri*: A reconsideration of arrangement and argument in the Bellum civile," Classical Association of the Atlantic States Annual Meeting.
+"Lucan's *tres libri*: A reconsideration of arrangement and argument in the *Bellum Civile*," Classical Association of the Atlantic States Annual Meeting.
 Philadelphia, Pa.
 October 4.
 - 2018\.
 "Carpe DM: Twitter and the Rise of the Social Media Scholiast," *5000 Years of Comments: The Development of Commentary from Ancient Mesopotamia to the Age of Information*, Center for Hellenic Studies.
 August 7.
 - 2018\.
 "Backoff Tagging as a Philological Method," *DH2018*.
 Mexico City, Mex.
 June 26. [[abstract]](../backoff-lemmatization){:.cv-link}
 - 2017\.
 “Mapping Library Subject Headings with the HathiTrust Extracted Features Dataset.” *Digital Publication in Mediterranean Archaeology*, Institute for the Study of the Ancient World.
 October 20.